We regularly work with project managers from all walks of life, and each of them is likely to experience an emotional burnout sooner or later.

 Roselinde Torres: What it takes to be a great leader

-After reviewing leadership practices in 4,000 companies, Rosalinde Torres assures the public that traditional leadership methods no longer work in 21st century workplaces.
+After reviewing leadership practices in 4,000 companies, Rosalinde Torres assures the public that traditional leadership methods no longer work in 21st-century workplaces.
 Torres identifies three basic things that C-level executives need to do in order to achieve success: measure diversity, abandon past practices, and accurately estimate due date achievement.
 “The comfortable predictability of yesterday,” Torres suggests, “should be removed from management strategy.”

 Achenyo Idachaba: How I turned a deadly plant into a thriving business